 Individual students held responsible for violating the Student Code of Conduct will be subject to one or more of the following sanctions.
-For students under 21, parents/guardians may be notified in writing about drug and alcohol violations unless the student shows proof of their independent status.
-The student will have five University business days from the date of the sanction outcome letter to show such evidence using the Proof of Independent Status Form.
 If at any time during their probationary period the student violates University regulations, they may be subject to additional sanctions to include suspension from the University.

-Failure to complete the sanctions in the time indicated may result in an academic hold placed on their records which will prevent them from registering and/or amending their class schedule.
+Failure to complete any sanction conditions issued in the time indicated will result in an academic hold placed on their records which will prevent the student from registering and/or amending their class schedule.